Aviation State High School: History

-The School

 "Gateway to Aerospace Industries" programme

 In 2004, the school became part of the "Gateway to the Aerospace Industries" programme.
 This programme added elements to the curriculum at schools around the state, in order to give students an environment that was relevant to their careers in the aviation industry.
 It does this by incorporating aviation themes and topics into each subject, as well as by promoting pathways to aviation careers.

 Classes commenced in January 2007 under the new name of "Aviation High", although it would take over a year before uniforms and other items bearing the previous name Hendra Secondary College were completely replaced.

 Sports

 Aviation High has three sporting houses that compete against each other, Miller (green), Hinkler (red), and Kingsford-Smith (yellow), named after famous Australian aviators Robin Miller, Bert Hinkler, and Charles Kingsford-Smith respectively.
-The competition between the houses is tight in the annual Cross-Country, Swimming, Athletics and Intra-School sport.

 Infrastructure and Facilities

 The school has 11 main buildings, A, B, C, D, E, H, J, K, L blocks, the Hall, and the Canteen.
 A Block is mainly computer rooms, with one science lab on the lower level of the building.
 B block is where the communications department has many rooms, with the exception of a Technology lab, and a Computer workshop, leased to the Rotary Club of Nundah.
 A dedicated high-end computer room, where coding classes take place, and a recording studio, are also located in this block.
 C block is a multi-use block, with the administration office and many general-use classrooms being located here.
 D block is the Aeroskills Technology Block, where Manual Arts and Graphics takes place.
 The block has 3 workshops and one classroom - for Graphics.
 A laser cutter is located in this block.
 E block is an annex to A block, with a Multi Media Room (Theatre) and Career Education being housed here.
 H block is where the Hospitality kitchens are located, as well as theory classrooms, and a cabin-crew training area, with actual seats from a Boeing 767 being used for realism.
 J block is the dedicated Science block, with 4 science laboratories and a special room for Flight Simulator's inside J block.
 Most Science classes are held here, and are all fitted with smart-boards as standard.
 K Block is another name for the Library.
 The Library houses over 1000 books, and a gym underneath for HPE classes.
 There are also 2 annexes for classes to be held, or presentations to be given as well as a computer room.

 L Block is where Art classes are held.
 Inside is a studio, and a Mac Lab.
 Outside is a Fire-powered kiln, for clay works completed over the year.
 Next to L block is the Hall, which is used for Futsal, Basketball, Assemblies and (once) plane storage.
 The hall is well used.
-The Canteen is a popular place at Aviation High, with fresh food is prepared by a school-hired chef.